 You can be selective of which clients you wish to take on and which you don’t.

-You have the opportunity to work with your “ideal” clients versus any and all clients.
+You have the opportunity to work with your “ideal” clients versus all clients.
 You want to build relationships with the clients who choose to work with you because they see the value you bring to them and their pets.
 Work with your team to define your ideal client.
 Start eliminating clients that don’t meet your definition to open space for those who do.

 You can “fire” the clients your team dreads every time they walk in the door.
-Let each of your team members fire one client that really gets under their skin.
+Let each of your team members fire one client that gets under their skin.
 You will be amazed by how much your team admires you for doing this and appreciates you for letting them participate!
 The morale in your hospital will improve.

-Sell At Your Peak
+Sell at Your Peak

 We have seen many clients who retired before they sold their practice.
 What do I mean by this?
 They started reducing their hours, their energy declined, and the practice performance declined right along with it.
 Therefore, they end up selling for much less than they could have just a few years prior.